-Fondling - the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity
+Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law
+Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent
+Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent.

-Robbery - defined as taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+Robbery - Taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-Aggravated Assault - defined as an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+Aggravated Assault - An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

-Burglary - unlawful entry of a structure to commit a felony or a theft.
-Motor Vehicle Theft - theft or attempted theft of a motor vehicle.
+Burglary - Unlawful entry of a structure to commit a felony or a theft.

+Motor Vehicle Theft - Theft or attempted theft of a motor vehicle.

-Arson - any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.
+Arson - Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.